sebastian-ruiz/terminal-streamer-client/readme.md

 # Terminal Streamer Client

 The client is written in python.
-It requires the (Meteor Terminal Streamer)[https://github.com/vephinx/terminal-streamer].
+It requires the  [Terminal Streamer](https://github.com/vephinx/terminal-streamer) web application written in Meteor.

 ### What is it?